tonyelhabr/gwd/backend/README.md

 docker-compose down -v
 ```

-#### SQLite

-If you were using sqlite, you could also build the Dockerfile with just
+If you were using sqlite or just wanted to debug something, you could also build the Dockerfile with just

 ```
 docker build -t backend .